Ħaġar Qim: Excavation and restoration

 Globigerina limestone "slab with spiral and drilled decoration."

 The seventeenth-century Maltese historian Giovanni Francesco Abela wrote in his 1647 Della Descrittione di Malta isola nel Mare Siciliano that the ruins of Ħaġar Qim were "indubitable evidence of the fact that the first inhabitants of Malta were of the race of Giants".

 Ħaġar Qim was first explored in 1839 at public expense during the Governorship of Henry Bouverie by J. G. Vance of the Royal Engineers.
 Within two short months, that officer had made a plan of the buildings and sent to Valletta a stone altar, a decorated slab and seven stone statuettes which are now exhibited in the Valletta Museum.
 The account of his excavations was published in 1842.

 In 1885, Antonio Caruana made further excavations and published a lengthy report with elaborate plans, sections and views, drawn by Philip Vassallo of the Public Works Department.

 Further excavations were carried out in 1909 by Themistocles Zammit and Thomas Peet.
 The British School at Rome directed subsequent excavations to ensure that all ruins in the Ħaġar Qim area had been identified.

-Themistocles was part of the Research Council selected by the First International Congress of Prehistoric and Protohistoric Science.
+Zammit was part of the Research Council selected by the First International Congress of Prehistoric and Protohistoric Science.

 In 1910, the surrounding fields were carefully searched and the ruins themselves accurately surveyed by members of the British School at Rome who repaired some of the damaged structures and made a rich collection of potsherds, flint implements, stone and clay objects, now deposited in the Valletta Museum.